Gesture-Controlled Aerial Robot Formation for Human-Swarm Interaction in Safety Monitoring Applications: Gesture-controlled Aerial Formation

 \subsection{Human detection and gesture recognition}

-RGB images from the onboard camera are processed during flight to detect and track human worker, leveraging the authors' prior work on~\acp{cnn}~\cite{Symeonidis2023TIP}.
-A fast deep neural object detector based on~\ac{ssd}~\cite{liu2016ssd} is employed along with a custom LDES-ODDA visual tracker~\cite{karakostas2021occlusion}.
-The two components are combined in a novel unified detection-and-tracking configuration where detection and tracking are performed alternately, exploiting the advantages of both worlds towards achieving both increased accuracy and fast inference.

-The output of this pipeline is a predicted bounding box for the tracked human in each input image where the human is visible, as shown in~\autoref{fig:safetyACWdemo}(b).
-These bounding boxes are then used for gesture recognition and human state estimation.
-To maximize accuracy, both the detector and the tracker were pretrained on a manually annotated dataset\footnote{\url{https://aiia.csd.auth.gr/open-multidrone-datasets}} and then fine-tuned using videos of a human operator wearing safety equipment.
-These videos were captured in diverse outdoor environments and lighting conditions.
+RGB images from the onboard camera are processed during flight to detect and track the human worker, leveraging the authors' prior work~\cite{Symeonidis2023TIP}.
+A fast \ac{dnn} object detector based on the \ac{ssd}~\cite{liu2016ssd} architecture is employed alongside a custom LDES-ODDA visual tracker~\cite{karakostas2021occlusion}.
+These components are integrated into a unified onboard detection-and-tracking configuration where detection and tracking alternate, enabling high accuracy and fast inference for real-time gesture recognition on embedded hardware.
+The output of this pipeline is a predicted bounding box for the tracked human in each input image where the human is visible, as illustrated in~\autoref{fig:safetyACWdemo}(b).
+These bounding boxes are subsequently used for gesture recognition and human state estimation.
+To maximize detection accuracy, both the detector and the tracker were pretrained on a manually annotated dataset\footnote{\url{https://aiia.csd.auth.gr/open-multidrone-datasets}} and then fine-tuned using videos of a human operator wearing safety equipment.
+These videos were captured in diverse environments and under varying lighting conditions to ensure robustness across scenarios.